wormholer/KAP-manual/en/operation/cluster_migration.en.md

 *Step1*:

-In SHC, run `KAP_DIR/bin/kylin io.kyligence.kap.tool.release.KapCubeMigrationCLI backup cubeName`
+In SHC, run `bin/cluster-migration.sh backup-cube --cubeName someCube --onlyMetadata true`

 *Step2*:

-In DHC, run `KAP_DIR/bin/kylin io.kyligence.kap.tool.release.KapCubeMigrationCLI restore cubeName toProject hdfs://SHC_IP overwrite`
+In DHC, run `bin/cluster-migration.sh restore-cube --cubeName someCube --project someProject --namenode hdfs://someip --overwrite true`

-If overwrite set to ture, will overwrite the cube no mater if there is already a cube in dest project.
+If overwrite set to ture, it will overwrite the cube no mater if there is already a cube in dest project.
 Otherwise it will throw exception like: already exists on target metadata store.
-Use overwriteIfExists to overwrite it.